0xSil/pw-extractor/README.md

 Parameters:

     -i or --input: Specifies the folder that contains the .txt log files to be processed.
     -o or --output: Specifies the output file where the results will be stored.
-If this file exists, it will be overwritten.
+If this file exists, the extracted data will be appended.
+If theres already the AP defined, the data will be added to the AP's list.

 ### Example Usage